 Library Services

 Leisure and law libraries are available at FDC Miami.
 The leisure library offers magazines, newspapers, fiction, nonfiction, and reference books.
-Inmates are provided access to legal materials and an opportunity to prepare legal documents through the use of the TRULINCS Electronic Law Library.
+Inmates are provided access to legal materials and an opportunity to prepare legal documents using the TRULINCS Electronic Law Library.
 A copy machine is available to reproduce materials needed for research.
 Electric typewriters are also available for inmate use.

 UNICOR